rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 Your TDE encryption implementation can have an impact on the following aspects of your applications:

--	Performance: There are certain limitations in implementing TDE, which are documented in the Advance Security Guide.
+-	Performance: Certain limitations in implementing TDE are documented in the Advance Security Guide.
 You should review this before implementing TDE.
-You should also choose the columns to encrypt with care because the choice affects performance of Data Manipulation Language (DML)and other queries that use the encrypted columns.
+You should also choose the columns to encrypt with care because the choice affects the performance of Data Manipulation Language (DML) and other queries that use the encrypted columns.

--	Patching: You should be aware available EBS patches, especially patches that apply changes to columns and are encrypted using TDE.
-This includes such changes as the addition of indexes on encrypted column.
+-	Patching: You should be aware of available EBS patches, especially patches that apply changes to columns and are encrypted using TDE.
+This includes such changes as the addition of indexes on an encrypted column.

 ### Limitation of TDE